Vancouver Islanders receive their Christmas parcels on time.

 Victoria, British Columbia

-Closer to home, a record number of Christmas parcels arrived at Victoria's docks for Vancouver Island residents.
-The post office became so overwhelmed that the Bay Street Armoury was made available to house and sort the overflow of parcels.
-Postal clerks worked around the clock, fixing all the damaged packages they could.
-When all the parcels were finally repaired and sorted, they were returned to the Post Office for distribution in Victoria or taken directly to the Esquimalt & Nanaimo train station for delivery to locations up-island.
-All packages arrived on time for Christmas morning.
+Back at home, the season's rush was felt at Victoria's docks when a record number of Christmas parcels arrived for Vancouver Island residents.
+The post office was inundated, leading to the Bay Street Armoury being temporarily repurposed to accommodate the surplus of parcels.
+Postal clerks worked tirelessly, repairing as many damaged packages as possible before dispatching them for delivery.
+Once repaired and sorted, the parcels were either returned to Victoria's Post Office for distribution or sent directly to the Esquimalt & Nanaimo train station for delivery to up-island locations.
+Despite the overwhelming volume, it was said that all packages arrived on time for Christmas morning.